About Forest Inventory

 During 1965 to 1980 generally, systematic cluster sampling was used in study area.
 The study area was divided into suitable grid sizes (5'x5' or2½'x2½') depending upon the optimum sample size (which defines the sampling intensity) and within the selected grid a cluster of 3 to 8 sub-plots was considered for recording the data on different parameters of inventory.
 Whenever the information on stratification variable was available (generally, pre-stratification on the basis of aerial photographs), stratified random sampling was used, otherwise the collected data was post-stratified to increase the precision of estimates.

-The late 1970s and early 1980s, were very important in inter-national as well as national forest scenario and influenced a paradigm shift in realization of role of forest resources.
-The forests which initially seemed inexhaustible resource under the pressure of human and cattle population were rapidly depleting and leading to overall deterioration in the environment, threatening the very existence of civilization.
-Therefore, strategies were framed to divert production forestry to conservation forestry.
-New programs like social and agro-forestry came into being.
 To formulate suitable strategies for the new scenario there was a need to have information at national level.
 Acknowledging the utility of forest resources survey in 1976, the National Commission on Agriculture recommended in its report, creation of a National Forest Resource Survey Organization.
 As a result of this recommendation, PISFR was converted into Forest Survey of India (FSI) in 1981.
 Anticipating this transcription, PISFR had started developing National level forest inventory design.
 A high level committee under the chairmanship of Director, Central Statistical Organization was constituted in 1980.
 It was recommended that systematic sampling should be used for national forest inventory.

 During the last decade of 20th century, the role of forests was again redefined by including the additional parameters like carbon sequestration in plant community and in forest soil, regeneration status, naturalness etc. Taking it as opportunity to fulfill its dream of conducting national level forest inventory (NFI), FSI conducted a series of workshops and meetings with experts and came out with an integrated approach in 2001-02 in which forest inventory with provision of capturing above mentioned parameters be conducted in a cycle of two years.
 This approach was followed and the estimates were being improved cycle after cycle till 2016.